johnbender/jquery-lazy-proxy/README.md

 # A Standard For Speed

-For either of the proxy objects included in `proxies.js` to have any value, plug in authors and ideally the jQuery core team, must provide the `HTMLElement` altering functions that underlie many of the jQuery core methods (eg `jQuery.fn.addClass` ) in one form or another.
-That is, while many of them don't actually use `jQuery.fn.map` or `jQuery.fn.each` they could be implemented that way.
-Without those functions end users cannot compose many of them to reduce the full set iterations for the proposed performance gain.
+For either of the proxy objects to have any value, plug-in authors and ideally the jQuery core team, must provide the `HTMLElement` altering functions that underlie many of the jQuery core methods in one form or another.
+That is, while many of them don't actually use `jQuery.fn.map` or `jQuery.fn.each` they could be implemented that way or the composable alteration could be provided along side.
+Without those functions end users cannot compose them to reduce the full set iterations for the proposed performance gain.
 For more information on those ideas please see the following links:

 * http://johnbender.us/2012/02/29/faster-javascript-through-category-theory/
 * http://johnbender.github.com/auto-jquery-optimization-paper/ (work in progress)